Translations

 Introduction

-I have another “polytics” article in my mind.
-I have been researching it.
-Wait for it, please.
-Until then, this is my “life, such as it is,” update.
+I have another article on “poly-ticks” in my mind.
+I have been doing research.
+Please wait for it.
+Until then, this is a “life, such as it is,” update.

 The “Fun”

-Mrs. Appalachian Irishman continued her to and from work daily routine.
-I continued my work routine -- at home on Monday through Wednesday and at the office on Thursday and Friday.
-We survived.
+Mrs. Appalachian Irishman is continuing her daily routine to and from work.
+My work schedule is from home on Monday through Wednesday and at the office on Thursday and Friday.
+We are surviving.

-Today, our neighbor rang the door bell, while I was in the monthly meeting, as a waste of my time.
-It's boring.
-I'm used to it.
-I was in the meeting by phone, as everyone else was, in this “new normal.”
+Today, while working from home, a neighbor rang the doorbell.
+I was in a monthly meeting, which was wasting my time.
+These meetings are boring.
+I'm used to them.
+I was in the meeting by phone, as was everyone else, in this “new normal.”
 Our neighbor offered to mow our yard, which needs mowing.
-I told him, with phone meeting muted, that I'd call him later.
+I told him with the phone meeting muted that I would call him later.
 I did.

-Afterward, our “mower guy” (i.e., LTD Lawn Service) and his crew arrived, as I knew that they would, to mow, for the first mowing of the season.
-They mowed two neighbors' yards also, while they were in our area.
+Afterward, our “mower guy” (i.e., LTD Lawn Service) and his crew arrived, as I knew they would, to mow for the first mowing of the season.
+They also mowed two neighbors' yards while in the area.
 If you need yard mowing services, especially in east Knox County, Tennessee, you will do no better than to call my “mower guy.”
-His website, as I've referenced, has his contact information.
+His previously referenced website has his contact information.

-My father-in-law attained the young age of 83 today.
-After my work-at-home day, I called him.
-I have not seen him since 7/18/2020, due to “the new normal” or to whatever the “mask mafia” has dictated.
-He's getting along well enough.
-Mrs. Appalachian Irishman, his eldest daughter, her two sisters, and the daughter of “favorite sister-in-law” had no plans.
-At 5:44 PM, I hear the garage door open!
-Mrs. Appalachian Irishman was home, from the “new normal” festivities, such as they were!
+My father-in-law turned 83 today.
+After working from home, I called him.
+I have not seen him since 7/18/2020, my wife's birthday, due to “the new normal” and whatever the “mask mafia” dictates.
+He is getting along well enough.
+For my father-in-law, Mrs. Appalachian Irishman (his eldest daughter), her two sisters, and our niece (the daughter of my “favorite sister-in-law”) had no plans.
+At 5:44 PM, I heard the garage door open.
+My wife was home from her father's “new normal” birthday celebration, such as it was.

 Conclusion

-I have a known friend.
-Her husband is in a similar situation, at the second hospital that I was in, back in 2016.
-I know the details.
-I pray God's blessings on her husband's recovery.
-I takes time.
-God will not heal, by miracle, well, unless rarely.
-It takes time and stubborn determination.
-I know.
+I have a dear friend.
+Her husband is currently in a similar situation at the second hospital, in which I was, back in 2016.
+May God bless her husband's recovery!
+It takes time.
+God will not now heal miraculously, unless he does rarely.
+Recovery takes time and stubborn determination.
+I have been experiencing it.

-By the way, as the Irish enjoy finishing with humor, today, we received a State of Tennessee, Department of Revenue, Notice of Motor Vehicle Registration Renewal.
+By the way, since this Appalachian Irishman enjoys finishing with a humorous note, today, we received a State of Tennessee, Department of Revenue, Notice of Motor Vehicle Registration Renewal.
 It was a little postcard in the mailbox.
-On 3/6/2021, these folks had e-mailed me, to remind that the annual tag sticker, for our '08 Honda Civic, was due.
-I had paid them the same day.
-I have the 2022 tag on the car now!
-When will the State of Tennessee every get it's head out of it's rear end?
+On 3/6/2021, these folks emailed to remind me that the annual renewal tag for our 2008 Honda Civic was due.
+I paid them the same day and received the tag quickly by mail.
+I already had the 2022 tag on the car!
+When will the State of Tennessee ever get its head out of its backside?

 Supper is ready.
 Let's eat!
 Y'all keep turnin' right and goin' straight out there!
-The straight course will lead us Home, but not yet, today.
+The straight course will lead us everlastingly home, but not yet today.

 No comments: